monimoyd/EndGameAssignment/README.md

 Error) to criticize the actions made by the actor.
 TD3 uses Actor and Critic principle.
 TD3 uses two Critic Networks and One Actor network TD3 uses experience replay where experience tuples (S,A,R,S`) are added to replay buffer and are randomly sampled from the replay buffer so that samples are not correlated.
 TD3 algorithm also uses separate target neural network for both Actor and Critic for each of the agent.

 There are six neural networks used in T3D
 i.
 Local network for Actor
 ii.
 Target network for Actor
 iii.
 Two networks for Critic
 iv.
 Two Target network for Critic

-This algorithm uses time delay for updating Actor after a certain number of iterations.
+TD3 algorithm uses time delay for updating Actor after a certain number of iterations.
 Also, Target Actor and Critic networks are updated periodically after certain number of iterations using Polyak averaging.
 Name Twin in the algorithm is used because there are two Critics used.

 There are two objectives of the algorithm:
 i.
 Minimize the Critic loss which is sum of mean squared error between Q value of target Critic and the two Critics.
 Here Gradient descend is used for updating parameters of Critic Network